 When stored properly, cocoa powder can often be used for months or even years beyond the packaging’s “use by” date.
 There are rarely any health consequences to consuming cocoa powder that has passed its prime, though its quality of flavor and richness may be lacking.

 Has This Cocoa Powder Gone Bad?

 Though cocoa powder has a lengthy shelf life, it can go bad.
-It is possible for cocoa powder to spoil, and it can even become moldy.
-This is rare, as long as you have stored the cocoa powder properly.
+Cocoa powder can spoil, and it can even become moldy.
+This is rare so long as you have stored the cocoa powder properly.